 - Jeremie Harris is confirmed to be playing a character named Ptonomy Wallace (likely to be one of David's personalities).
 Ptonomy is described as being “an outsider by nature, stand-offish and sardonic who is a former child prodigy who feels trapped in the past.”

-- Aubrey Plaza will play an alcoholic, drug-abusing friend of David's known as Lenny
+- Aubrey Plaza will play an alcoholic, drug-abusing friend of David's known as Lenny - who we now know hides a terrifying secret.

-- Jean Smart plays the nurturing therapist Melanie
+- Jean Smart plays the nurturing therapist Melanie.

 - Rachel Keller plays the street-smart Syd.

-Fan reaction to Legion trailers is very positive, and at NYCC fans — and critics — were given a teaser.
+Fan reaction to Legion is very positive, and at NYCC fans — and critics — were given a teaser.
 The series sounds to be among the most creative comic-book-inspired shows ever made.
 As Vox commented:

 "Each scene is visually thrilling.Some are chilly, evoking the icy, metallic feeling of a clinic.
 Others play with the composition of the frame, carefully considering the way the characters inhabit (or are absent from) the space around them and the how close they are to one another.
 Sometimes, the show experiments with David’s point of view; through his eyes, some characters appear hazy or out of focus, occasionally blurring into the sunlight behind them."